 Songs like "Twist of Cain," "Am I Demon," "She Rides" and "The Hunter" were closer in sound and spirit to the heavy early Seventies rock that Danzig and Rubin had grown up with, while "Mother" was commercial-sounding enough to (eventually) become the biggest hit of the Evil Elvis' career.

 "The whole idea for us, especially with me and Rick, was to create a record that, twenty years down the line, would still be played," Danzig told Concrete Foundations in 1988, shortly after the album's release.
 "Like, a real classic album that stood the test of time.
 And we did it, or I hope we did it."

 Thirty years later, it's safe to say that Danzig and Rubin accomplished their mission.
 Not only is the Danzig LP still Danzig's most popular record, but — unlike so many metal and hard rock records of the late Eighties — it still sounds fantastic.
-So in honor of the thirtieth anniversary of its unholy birth, here are nine things you probably didn't know about Danzig, and the events that led to its creation.
+So in honor of the 30th anniversary of its unholy birth, here are 10 things you probably didn't know about Danzig, and the events that led to its creation.

 1. Danzig was originally supposed to be Samhain's fourth release